 The Highlights Of Bath Christmas Market

-One highlight of this picturesque market is Paperstarlights, who have been making paper star lanterns for over 20 years.
+One highlight of this picturesque market is Paperstarlights, which has been making paper star lanterns for over 20 years.
 This Christmas Market chalet can help you bring the magic of winter right into your home; without bringing the cold in, as well.
 Each lantern is handcrafted using traditional techniques and the materials are responsibly sourced.
 They use natural dyes, too.

 No Bath Christmas Market is complete without sweet-smelling food stalls.
-So, next, let us introduce you to The Creative Crepe Co.
-Sweet or savoury, there’s a huge range of choices of fillings and toppings for your crepes.
-They’re happy for you to get creative with it, and the owners are very friendly.
-If you’re not here for the crepes, why not grab one of their hot chocolates, instead?
+So, next, let us introduce you to Suzette's pancakes Sweet or savoury, there’s a huge range of choices of fillings and toppings for your crepes.
+They’re happy for you to get creative with it and the owners are very friendly.

 Base Your Hen Do Around A Visit To The Christmas Markets